How to Apply

 How Do I Apply?

-Step 3: You can ONLY make an appointment after you have completed a DS-160 application form to schedule an appointment.
+Step 2: Make an appointment for a visa interview.
+You can only schedule an appointment after you have completed a DS-160 application.
 Please schedule only one appointment per person.
-If you schedule numerous appointments, they will not be accepted.
+You may schedule your appointment at http://evisaforms.state.gov/schedulingsystem.asp

-Step 6: All applicants must present the following documents at the interview:
+Step 3: All applicants must present the following documents at their interview:

-- Passport: Current, valid passport with at least 6 months remaining until it expires.
+- Passport.
+Your passport must be valid with at least 6 months remaining until it expires.
 There must be at least one empty page within the passport to adhere a visa if it is approved.

+Interview Waivers.
 We are required to interview and fingerprint all applicants from ages 14 to 79 years.
-Applicants below 14 years and above 80 years, are exempted from the personal appearance/interview requirement.
+Applicants below 14 years and above 80 years are generally exempted from the personal interview requirement.